 Daku Island Beach is the next stop on the Siargao Island Hopping Tour, just a short 20-minute boat ride from Naked Island.

-Our captain beached the boat on the beach at Daku Island and my friends and I set off on foot to explore.
+Our captain anchored the boat on the beach at Daku Island and my friends and I set off on foot to explore.

 Exploring Daku Island and its beaches was one of my most memorable highlights during my visit to Siargao Island, and that’s saying something!